andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/eventkit/listing-calendar-events-with-event-kit-and-swift.md

 ## Context: View controller

 The context of the above snippet is a view controller.
-Inside the view controller class, there&#8217;s a calendar instance that is presumably set in the previous view controller&#8217;s `prepareForSegue` method.
-There&#8217;s also an optional array of `EKEvent` instances that acts as the data source for a table view, and a function called `loadEvents` in this view controller.
+Inside the view controller class, there's a calendar instance that is presumably set in the previous view controller's `prepareForSegue` method.
+There's also an optional array of `EKEvent` instances that acts as the data source for a table view, and a function called `loadEvents` in this view controller.

 <a name="configure-start-end-dates" class="jump-target"></a>